Some cute applications of Lagrangian cobordisms towards examples in quantitative symplectic geometry

-In a discussion with \`{A}lvaro Mu\~niz, it was observed that the construction of \cref{lem:isotopicGivesCobordism} gives a non-orientable Lagrangian cobordism. \begin{corollary} Let $X$ be a compact symplectic manifold.
-Whenever $L_0, L_1\subset X$ are orientable and Lagrangian isotopic, there exists a Lagrangian cobordism $K: L_1\rightsquigarrow L_0$. \end{corollary} \begin{proof} First, suppose that $L_0$ is the zero section of $T^*L_0$, and that $L_1$ is some other section given by the graph of a 1-form $\eta$.
-Write $[\eta]=\sum_{j}\alpha_j PD([H_j])$ for some embedded hypersurfaces $H_j$.
-By performing the construction from \cref{lem:isotopicGivesCobordism} (and making the area of the blue region in \cref{fig:exacthomotopy} equal to $\alpha_j$) for each $H_j$, we obtain a Lagrangian cobordism $K_\eta$ from $L_0$ and $L_\eta$.
+In a discussion with \`{A}lvaro Mu\~niz Brea, it was observed that the construction of \cref{lem:isotopicGivesCobordism} gives a non-orientable Lagrangian cobordism. \begin{corollary} Let $X$ be a compact symplectic manifold.
+Whenever $L_0, L_1\subset X$ are orientable and Lagrangian isotopic, there exists a Lagrangian cobordism $K: L_1\rightsquigarrow L_0$. \end{corollary} \begin{proof} First, suppose that $L$ is the zero section of $T^*L$, and that $L_\eta$ is some other section given by the graph of a 1-form $\eta$.
+Write $[\eta]=\sum_{j=1}^k [\eta_j]$ where each $[\eta_j]=\alpha_j PD([H_j])$ for some embedded hypersurface $H_j\subset L$.
+Let $L_i$ be the graph of $\sum_{j=1}^i \eta_j$.
+Observe that (after applying a symplectomorphism), $L_{i+1}$ is a Lagrangian section of $T^*L_i$ satisfying the criterion of \cref{lem:isotopicGivesCobordism} (where we modify the construction by scaling the area of the blue region in \cref{fig:exacthomotopy} to be $\alpha_{i+1}$).
+Thus, we can concatenate the Lagrangian cobordisms from \cref{lem:isotopicGivesCobordism} to construct a Lagrangian cobordism $K_\eta$ from $L$ to $L_\eta$.